The text notification FAQ can be found here.

 Under PA Title 18, section 1, §3929.1: Unpaid charges for materials that have been billed as lost or stolen may be prosecuted after thirty (30) days of delinquency.

 Patrons who accrue more than $10.00 in unpaid fines and charges shall be denied borrowing privileges until those overdue materials are returned or paid for if lost and/or damaged.
-The director may, at his or her discretion, also place a system-wide block on the borrowing privileges of a patron owing more than $10.00 in fines and charges.

-If materials are damaged so that in the judgment of the library they are unsuitable for the collection, the patron must pay the replacement cost.
+If materials are damaged so that, in the judgment of the library they are unsuitable for the collection, the patron must pay the replacement cost.